rpiRobotics/abb_motion_program_exec/README.md

 * `J5` - Joint 5 position in degrees
 * `J6` - Joint 6 position in degrees

-The first line of the CSV data contains column headers.
+The field `column_headers` contains a list of the column headers.

 ## Python module installation